filhodanuvem/Gandalf/README.md

 ```

-But, we couldn't insert methods as a ruby language
+But, we couldn't insert methods as functional programming languages (javascript, ruby ...)

 ```php
 <?php